theloser7455/SaltshakerBT-Decomp/README.md

 - rtShell
 - NekoPresence

-### Problems
-- Icons dont appear correctly as its being called for. (possibly draw_textEX related.... i guess)
-- Gameframe's alpha is fucked up

-### is there anymore Problems or what?
-there might be more problems for this decomp... but...... you can put up a issue if you find one!
+### i found a issue with the decomp????
+if you find a issue with the decomp please make a issue on the repo!